-GEO has not performed a detailed valuation analysis necessary to determine the fair market values of Cornell's assets to be acquired and liabilities to be assumed.
-Accordingly, the pro forma financial statements do not include a final allocation of the purchase price.
+Preliminary estimated acquisition consideration assuming the closing price of \$21.10 as of May 28, 2010 \$ 414,628 Less: the net assets acquired based on Cornell's carrying value, prior to any allocation of purchase price (257,143) Estimated excess of purchase price over fair value of assets acquired and liabilities assumed 157,485(a) Estimated allocation of the excess purchase price to identifiable intangible assets 37.5% Estimated fair value of identifiable intangible assets \$ 59,057 (a) The preliminary excess of purchase price is prior to the preliminary purchase accounting adjustments as follows (in '000's): Drollminary excess purchase price Φ. 157 495 final allocation of the purchase price.
 GEO has included an estimate of fair value for certain assets and liabilities, primarily the amortizable intangible assets related to management contracts, based on public information and management's assumptions.
 The estimated fair value of the assumed management contracts applies a percentage to the excess of the consideration exchanged over Cornell's net assets and is a preliminary estimate.
 GEO's management applied this percentage upon the exercise of its judgment based on historical data used from information gathered during prior attempts to merge with Cornell.
 The final fair value of the intangible assets will be prepared at closing using a third party financial valuation service.
 This estimate may be materially different from the fair value established by a complete analysis.
 Once the fair values of certain of these assets and liabilities have been determined, the amount of goodwill and intangible assets will be allocated accordingly.